 There are other important types of orthodontic devices that can be removable or fixed like:

-- Space maintainers: space maintainers hold an empty space as in unerupted teeth in children or missing teeth to make eruption possible or make a dental implant possible later.
+Space maintainers hold an empty space as in unerupted teeth in children or missing teeth to make eruption possible or make a dental implant possible later.

-- Retainers: retainers are essential appliances in orthodontics.
-Retainers are used after orthodontic appliances are removed.
-Retainers keep teeth in their position and will not allow for teeth to move back.
+Retainers are essential appliances in orthodontics that are used after braces are removed.
+They keep teeth in their position and will not allow for teeth to move back.

 We should not forget the important orthodontic appliances that are called functional appliances.